camunda/camunda-docs-manual/content/user-guide/process-engine/delegation-code.md

     It is also possible to use Field Injection to pass process variables or the execution to the delegation class.
 Note that an instance of the delegation class is created upon process deployment (as is the case with any class delegation in the engine), which means that the instance is shared between all process instance executions.

 * **expression**: (cannot be used together with the class attribute): specifies an expression that will be executed when the event happens.
-It is possible to pass the DelegateTask object and the name of the event (using task.eventName) as parameter to the called object.
+It is possible to pass the DelegateTask object and the name of the event (using task.eventName) to the called object as parameters.

     ```xml
     <camunda:taskListener event="create" expression="${myObject.callMethod(task, task.eventName)}" />